17.06.2020

 An Okay Guide to Moving Out of a Dormitory

-A month before your move out date, the main office will contact you and start sending you information, either by email or post, which more or less contains the following.
-I mean, you can also read it yourself in the documents, but here it's summarized in a few sentences by me, an experienced dormitory move-outer, so that you can be ahead of things.
+A month before your move out date, the main office will contact you and start sending you information, either per email or post, which more or less contains the following.
+I mean, you can also read it yourself in the documents, but here it’s summarised in a few sentences by me, an experienced dormitory move-outer, so that you can be ahead of things.

 During the last month of your stay in the dormitory, you will be required to clean the apartment (the common rooms like kitchen, bathroom, and hallway together with your flatmates!) and your room.
 At some point the caretaker will inspect the whole place – you will be notified about it of course – and give you a list with an overview of what needs to be taken care of before you leave.
 The most usual cases are cleaning (kind of obvious), clearing away furniture which was not originally in the room when you moved it, and painting the walls (or at least the “dirty” spots) white.